The Pillar Protocol: A 3–Day Sandbag Strength System

 Sandbag Strength · Calisthenics · Rucking · Mobility

-• lifting heavy awkward weight
+• lifting awkward, unstable weight

-• carrying it
+• carrying loads over distance

-• pushing and pulling with our own bodyweight
+• pushing and pulling with bodyweight

 • walking long distances under load